 - Before 1966, these ratios can also be applied to recorded photon dose and assigned as electron dose unless there is indication in the file that the employee was involved in reentry activities after an event.
-Appendices A and B provide areas and timeframes when a different ratio might be more appropriate.
-General guidelines are as follows: - At less than 3 days after an event, beta dose is 5 times the recorded photon dose. - At 4 to 42 days after an event, the beta dose is 10 times the recorded photon dose. - At more than 42 days after an event, the beta dose is 5 times the recorded photon dose.
+Attachments A and C provide areas and timeframes when a different ratio might be more appropriate.
+General guidelines are as follows for assignment on a dosimeter cycle by cycle basis: - At less than 3 days after an event, beta dose is 5 times the recorded photon dose. - At 4 to 42 days after an event, the beta dose is 10 times the recorded photon dose. - At more than 42 days after an event, the beta dose is 5 times the recorded photon dose.

 These provisional dose ratios take no credit for shielding or attenuation of beta particles by clothing and assume a 1-m distance from the fission product field with no overburden, leaching, vegetation, or other material or weathering action that would reduce the ratio.
-For specific circumstances, other options from ORAUT (2006d) can be justified and applied by the dose reconstructor.
-To efficiently process a claim, a value of 3 to 5 can be justified as reasonable, since many of the parameters listed above cannot be quantified for the claim (i.e. distance of the worker from the source).
+For specific circumstances, other options from ORAUT (2006c) can be justified and applied by the dose reconstructor.
+The 50th percentile value of 1.04 is used with a geometric standard deviation of 2.41 for annual dosimeter results.
+The 95th percentile of 4.59 would be bounding for a noncompensable case.
+However considering project guidance (ORAUT 2005), using the 50% value is reasonable for all approaches (See Table 6-19).